 How has your training contract at Osborne Clarke aided your transition to qualified lawyer?

 From the outset I was given responsibility and encouraged to be a member of the team – I was never made to feel like “the trainee” in any team I worked in and genuinely felt as though team members (right up to partner) were looking out for me throughout my training contract.
 All of my supervisors were hugely supportive and interested in developing my career.
 I qualified into my final seat and, as soon as my job had been confirmed, all the Partners in the team congratulated me.
 This attitude is constant throughout the firm and Osborne Clarke is just a genuinely lovely environment to work in.

 What drew you to qualify into Real Estate?

-I struggled with the decision on qualification (which I think is a reflection of the quality of all teams at OC), but ultimately RE was the team which I felt best suited my skills.
+I struggled with the decision on qualification (which I think is a reflection of the quality of all teams at Osborne Clarke), but ultimately RE was the team which I felt best suited my skills.
 I enjoy negotiation but the beauty of a transactional department is that everyone is ultimately working towards the same goal.
 I really enjoy working with assets that are so tangible; there’s quite a buzz from walking past a multi-let building in the City which you have purchased or developed and knowing that you facilitated that project.

 It’s rare that I have a typical day during the week, as I spend a day or two every couple of weeks in the London office, usually have client meetings or a site visit to attend or sometimes have all day client events.